massaaki/ft_phase01-get_next_line/README.md

 <img src="https://img.shields.io/badge/Final%20Score-100-blue"/>
 </p>
 <p align="center">Function that returns a line read from a file descriptor: we should be
-able to call getNextLine(int fd) multiple times and returns one line at a time.</p>
+able to call getNextLine(int fd) multiple times and returns one line at a time.
+If some error occur or EOF is reached, return NULL.</p>

 <h2>Learned concepts</h2>
 <ul>